RifeX-LA/sysinfo/README.md

 ## Usage

+By default, program shows all the information.
+But the following options are available:

 1. Configure, what info you want to see with flags.

     For example to see only cpu and firewall info run